arduino/docs-content/content/hardware/07.kits/maker/make-your-uno-kit/tech-specs.md

-Here you will find the technical specifications for the Arduino® Nano Screw Terminal Adapter.
+Here you will find the technical specifications for the Arduino® Make Your UNO Kit.